ruthtech/profile-generator/README.md

 No automated test suite has been created for these files.

 ### Manual tests
-1. Enter a colour that's supported
+1. Enter a colour that's supported ('green', 'blue', 'pink' or 'red')
 2. Enter a colour that's unsupported
 3. Enter a name that can be looked up (e.g. octocat)
 4. Enter a name that doesn't exist (e.g. unljwefsdfsdagsergsef)
-5. Regenerate the same user name with a different colour, see that it's generated.
+5. Regenerate the same user name with a different supported colour.
+Ensure that it's generated.

 ## Deployment